-Imagine exploring the world’s oldest continent… People have lived here for 60,000 years.
-Australia is a particular joy for those who want to feel renewed, recover their joy, and fall in love with life again.
+Australia is a particular travel joy for those who want to feel renewed, recover their sense of wonder, and fall in love with life again.
 The cities are beautiful, clean, friendly, and buzzing with culture and remarkable cuisine.
-Rural areas have the most unique wildlife on earth, and Uluru holds secrets of the Dreamtime.
+Rural areas have the most unique wildlife on earth, and Uluru holds secrets of the pre-dawn Dreamtime.
 Below are authentic travel tips that will make discovering Australia a pure pleasure.

 The currency in Australia is the Australian dollar (AS), which breaks down to 100 cents(c).
 All cents are rounded up or down to 5 cents.
 Australian notes are plasticized to increase their lifespan—paper notes are no longer in circulation and are not considered legal tender.
 You’ll want to keep small bills on hand—it’s not always easy to break a A$50 or A$100 bill, particularly in rural areas.
 Several weeks before you leave, it’s handy to stop into your bank and order some AS to have on hand when you touch down.
 If you don’t have time, there are places in the airport to change your US Dollars to AS—the charge is simply a bit higher than what your bank will charge you.